verhovsky/calgary_osm_import/buildings/README.md

 - duplexes will have two address points for the same building outline
 - appartment buildings/townhouses (and maybe some regular houses) usually have wrong "house" numbers that don't correspond to the actual house number, would require surveying to verify
 - parks (and sometimes even roads, railways and parking spaces) have addresses, these need to be removed
+- street names of houses on a street corner can be (arguably) wrong.
+The parcels could've been drawn along one street but if the last house is built exiting onto the other street then that is probably its street.